Multiple people shot at Ramadan event in West Philadelphia, several people in custody, police say

 A Philadelphia police spokesperson said parents looking to reunite with their children can meet with police at Sister Clara Muhammad School at 47th Street and Wyalusing Avenue.

-Police are expected to provide more information at a media stage area at Belmont and Girard avenues.
+Police are expected to provide more information at a media staging area near the scene.

 This is a developing story and will be updated.